jigpu/linuxwacom-wiki-archive/wiki/Calibration.md

 stream of motion events you end up with 6 columns of numbers.
 The first column is X and the second Y. Scan down the X column and write down the smallest and largest X value.
 Do the same with the Y column, writing down the smallest and largest Y value.
-The smallest X and Y are your TopX & Y and your largest are your BottomX & Y. For example with a Bamboo P & T the results were 1,1 and 14712,9195 which is pretty close to the default 0,0 14720,9200 in Xorg.0.log.
+For example with a Bamboo P & T the results were 1,1 and 14712,9195 which is pretty close to the default 0,0 14720,9200 in Xorg.0.log.

 Using the *-proximity* switch can refine your values a little more, although because the columns do not line up it is a little harder to